ualex73/slide/README.md

 # Home-Assistant Custom Component for Slide

 This custom component home-assistant (http://www.home-assistant.io) can control the Slide (https://slide.store).
+NOTE: slide has stopped their business and it is unknown when the Cloud API stops working (currently paid until 30-June-2024)

 ## Slide